| Lithuania | Latvia | Estonia | Kaliningrad | Gdansk |

 -

-I went to Riga in order to study Eisenstein's backgound.
+I went to Riga in order to study Eisenstein's background.
 Who is he?

 - Princeton Photos I collected since 1961.